microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 is the responsibility of the Module's author to make sure that as long as a valid DMFMODULE is passed, the Method must operate gracefully.

-Note the separation of work between Modules and the Clients.
+Note the separation of work between Modules and Clients.
 This separation limits the number of code paths and eliminates dependencies that may be difficult to see or understand.
-In turn, it makes code easier to write, understand, maintain and reuse.
+In turn, it makes code easier to write, understand, maintain, and reuse.

 WPP Tracing Module Traces From A Client Driver
 ----------------------------------------------